syncfusion-content/blazor-docs/blazor/progress-bar/accessibility.md

 ---
 layout: post
-title: Accessibility in Blazor Progress Bar Component | Syncfusion
+title: Accessibility in Blazor ProgressBar Component | Syncfusion
-description: Checkout and learn here all about Accessibility using Keyboard navigation in Syncfusion Blazor Progress Bar component and more.
+description: Checkout and learn here all about Accessibility using Keyboard navigation in Syncfusion Blazor ProgressBar component and more.
 platform: Blazor
-control: Progress Bar
+control: ProgressBar
 documentation: ug
 ---

-# Accessibility in Progress Bar Component
+# Accessibility in Blazor ProgressBar Component

-The Blazor Progress bar control followed the accessibility guidelines and standards, including [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles) that are commonly used to evaluate accessibility.
+The Blazor ProgressBar component followed the accessibility guidelines and standards, including [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles) that are commonly used to evaluate accessibility.

-The accessibility compliance for the Blazor Progress bar control is outlined below.
+The accessibility compliance for the Blazor ProgressBar component is outlined below.

 | Accessibility Criteria | Compatibility |
 | -- | -- |